TEJAS12Oct/BookMyMaid/README.md

 <h2> How To Run project at your end?? follow the steps...</h2>

 <p>
-1.Clone the repository or download the zip file of a project.
+1.Clone the repository or download the zip file of a project.<br/>
-2.Open the BookMyMaid folder having subfolders BookMyMaid and react pages.
+2.Open the BookMyMaid folder having subfolders BookMyMaid and react pages.<br/>
-3.open that BookMyMaid spring project in your STS and change necessary details of your MySql in applicationproperties and hibernate.cfg.xml
+3.open that BookMyMaid spring project in your STS and change necessary details of your MySql in applicationproperties and hibernate.cfg.xml <br/>
-4.Create database in your MySql.
+4.Create database in your MySql.<br/>
-5.Run springbootapplication.
+5.Run springbootapplication.<br/>
-6.Open react pages folder in VScode
+6.Open react pages folder in VScode<br/>
-7.Run command "npm start" on terminal.
+7.Run command "npm start" on terminal.<br/>
-8.Project will start on port 3000
+8.Project will start on port 3000<br/>
-9.Explore and Enjoyyy!!!
+9.Explore and Enjoyyy!!!<br/>
 </p>
 <hr>
 <h2 align="center"> 💻 Technology Used </h2>